-On the Analysis page, you can pull up a Comment details popup by clicking on any comment in the list, such as “the prices are inflated”.
+On the Analysis page, you can pull up a Comment details popup by clicking on any comment in the list, such as “delivery fee is outrageous".

 The Comment details popup contains three tabs.
 The Records tab allows you to view all the Records that contain the selected Comment.
 Simply click the Record link to view the original record with all associated metadata.
 The Correlations tab allows you to create bar graphs that show the volume distribution of the selected Comment over a chosen metadata field.
 The Level of Interest graph shows the Record volume over time.
 At the bottom of the popup the Topic group and the Opinion group that the Comment belongs to are displayed.
 They can be selected and used as filters.

 Selecting “View record” allows you to see the entire record, including all associated metadata.

 Sentiment will be highlighted in the corresponding colour.
 Use the “<” and the “>” links to scroll through the Records.